vikash-kushwah/Mastermind-Game/README.md

   * Secret number: 5687
   * Guess: 5789
-  * Feedback: O-XO (5 and 7 are correct but in the wrong position, 8 is correct and in the correct position)
+  * Feedback: OOX- (5 and 7 are correct but in the wrong position, 8 is correct and in the correct position)
 4. The game continues until Player 2 guesses the secret number.

 5. Roles switch for round 2: Player 2 sets a secret number, and Player 1 guesses.